 I’d saved £172 on accommodation costs (Thailand is very cheap and you can get a hostel for as little as £5).

-One of the most popular job requests were people asking for English teachers.
+One of the most popular job requests was people asking for English teachers.
 This was especially the case in Vietnam.

 If you are a native English teacher with a TEFL certificate, I recommend you go for the paid jobs instead of the volunteering gigs.